St Kilda Football Club: Club identity

 The club's on-field nickname is the "Saints", usage of which dates back to as early as the 1870s.
-Many clubs' early nicknames were derived from an abbreviation or demonym of the club's suburb, but St Kilda is unique among the AFL clubs in now utilising this as its official nickname.
+Many clubs' early nicknames were derived from an abbreviation or demonym of the club's suburb, but St Kilda is unique among the Australian Football League clubs in now utilising this as its official nickname.
 Dating back to as early as the 1890s, and to as late as the 1950s, the "Seagulls" was also in use as a nickname, but this has fallen out of use.

-Uniforms
+In 1945, the club adopted the moniker "Panthers"; however, this was short-lived.

+Guernseys

-St Kilda's home guernsey has three vertical panels of red, white and black on the front, with the club crest located on the left breast of the guernsey.
+St Kilda's traditional and current home guernsey has three vertical panels of red, white and black on the front, with the club crest located on the left breast.
 The guernsey has a plain black back, white ribbing and white numbers.
-The away guernsey is identical to the home guernsey.

-The clash guernsey is similar to the other two guernseys, but has two extra white panels on either side of the red and black panels.
-The guernsey has a white back, with the tri-colour panels continuing below the number, it retains the white ribbing of the other guernseys, and has black numbers.
+This design, with occasional minor changes, has been worn by the club since 1953.
+As of 2025 St Kilda currently has 2 clash guernseys - a red-based design similar to the 1997-2001 home guernsey and a white-based design with two sets of red, white and black stripes known as the "Candy Stripe".